 Signs and Symptoms

-- Individuals who experience heat syncope will recover relatively quickly, within 10-15 minutes
+Typically individuals who experience heat syncope will recover relatively quickly, within 10-15 minutes with minimal treatment and monitoring

 An athlete may return to play once his/her symptoms have resolved and any other medical conditions have been ruled out.
-Athletes should attempt to rehydrate as necessary.
+The athlete should to rehydrate as necessary and seek medical clearance before returning to practice.

 - Armstrong LE.
 Exertional Heat Illnesses.
 Human Kinetics; 2003.